websemantics/builder-extension/README.md

 php make:stream 'task:tc(name),name,description:t(anomaly.field_type.textarea),completed:t(anomaly.field_type.boolean)' websemantics.module.todo
 ```

-Instead of just the stream slug, the new command accepts a comma-separated list of fields following the stream slug and options.
+Instead of specifying the stream `slug` only, the new command accepts a comma-separated list of fields following the stream slug and options.

 The following is the complete colon-separated list of options appended after the stream or field slugs.
 They can be used to customize the generated stream / fields migration files.
 Option values - if applicable - are provided between parentheses (see example below),